- What criteria should I use when selecting a hummingbird feeder?

 Use a mild soap and water solution and a bottle brush to easily clean your feeders.

 The Perky-Pet® cleaning mop is specially designed for this purpose and very convenient to use.
-A bleach solution of 10 parts water to 1 part bleach can also be used as long as it is then rinsed completely.

 This cleaning mop can also be used on your oriole feeders, too!